skbormann/stata-tools/sgpv/README.md

 * Version 0.90 	: Initial Github Release

 ### sgpv
+* Version 0.98 : Added a subcommand to install the dialog boxes to the User's menubar.
+Fixed an incorrect references to the leukemia example in the help file.
 * Version 0.97 : Further sanity checks of the input to avoid conflict between different options, added possibility to install dialog box into the User menubar.
 * Version 0.96 : Added an example how to calculate all statistics for the leukemia dataset; minor fixes in the documentation of all commands and better handling of the matrix option.
 * Version 0.95 : Fixed minor mistakes in the documentation, added more information about SGPVs and more example use cases; minor bugfixes; changed the way the results are presented
 * Version 0.90 : Initial Github release

 ### sgpvalue
 * Version 0.98a:
 	* Fixed an incorrect comparison -> now the correct version of the SGPV algorithm should be chosen if c(matsize) is smaller than the input matrix; added more examples from the original R-code to the help-file.